Gluesticks Blog

 Step 5: Brush with Sauce

 Brush chicken legs with your favorite BBQ sauce.
-We like the bold flavor from Stubbs BBQ sauce.
 My husband never adds the sauce until the end.
 Since it is made from sugar, it will just scorch if added too soon.
 Brush on one side of chicken, cover, and caramelize for a few minutes.

 Flip chicken over, brush the other side and let caramelize for a few minutes.